 Families must be referred to DVFP through a partner school.

-When a Counselor, STEP Coordinator, or other school staff member is notified of a family emergency, they reach out to DVFP to let us know about the situation and the needs of the family.
+When a Counselor, STEP Coordinator, or other school staff member is notified of a family emergency, they contact DVFP to let us know about the situation and the needs of the family.
 With the family’s consent, they provide us with contact information to reach out for more information.

-At that time, we talk with the family to better understand how we might be able to support their circumstance.
+At that time, we talk with the family to better understand how we might be able to help.
 We do not require extensive paperwork.